donkhan/text-extraction/README.md

 The sample jpg files are already stored in s3 bucket named kamilxbucket.
 Right now it is hardcoded in the code to be read from.

 For Testing you can execute curl -XGET "https://tvzdzzak83.execute-api.us-east-1.amazonaws.com/dev/get-text?file-name=s1.jpg" and see the json output in terse.
 You can use https://jsonformatter.org/#google_vignette to format the json.
 You can note that file-name is a parameter.
-As of now you can pass either s1.jpg or s3.jpg and get different outputs.
+As of now you can pass either s1.jpg or s3.jpg and input parameter and get different outputs.